-Except for the aforementioned addition and recognized depreciation, the Company did not have significant sublease or impairment of right-of-use assets during the years ended December 31, 2023 and 2022.
-In addition, the Company early terminated part of the lease contract during the year ended December 31, 2023, which resulted in a decrease of \$844 thousand in right-of-use assets and recognition of a lease modification benefit of \$6 thousand.
-The Company early terminated part of the lease of \$506 thousand in right-of-use assets and recognition of a lease modification of a lease modification benefit of \$4 thousand.
+Except for the aforementioned addition and recognized depreciation, the Company did not have significant sublease or impairment of right-of-use assets during the years ended December 31, 2024 and 2023.
+In addition, the Company early terminated part of the lease contract during the year ended December 31, 2024, which resulted in a decrease of \$2,154 thousand in right-of-use assets and recognition of a lease modification benefit of \$49 thousand.
+The Company early terminated part of the lease contract during the year ended December 31, 2023, which resulted in a decrease of \$844 thousand in right-of-use assets and recognition of a lease modification benefit of a lease modification benefit of \$6 thousand.